 The Role of a Good Tagline

-Your tagline needs to convey precisely what it is you do.
-If someone chances upon your site, sees a mysterious tagline and can’t quite figure out what you’re all about, they’re outta there.
+Your tagline needs to convey precisely what you do.
+If someone chances upon your site, sees a mysterious tagline and can’t quite figure out what you’re all about, they’re gone.
 You’ve lost a potential customer.

 Instead, what you want is for someone to land on your site and instantly understand: